Your toilet tank can leak without any warning signs. This can lead to wastage of water and weak pressure when you flush.

 Step 5: Final check

-Turn on the water supply to the toilet tank and add some food colouring.
-As it fills up, check for any leak in the toilet bowl and tighten the screws as necessary.
-Turn the flush lever once to check the water pressure.
+Switch the water supply back on and add a bit of food colouring.
+As it fills, watch for leaks in the toilet bowl and adjust screws if needed.
+Give the flush lever a pull to check the water pressure.

 Other Common Problems With A Toilet Flush Valve